dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 software is key to effectively leveraging in-process hardware isolation when it's available.

-Moral of the story---we have a well-understood memory safety problem, and hardware we need to help with this is not MTE or some other ineffective mitigation we're hoping will let us bury our heads in the sand instead of finding ways to write new code in memory safe languages.
+Moral of the story---we have a well-understood memory safety problem.
+The hardware we need to help us solve the problem is _not_ MTE or some other ineffective mitigation that we're hoping will let us bury our heads in the sand instead of finding ways to write new code in memory safe languages.
 Instead, hardware can help with _new_ primitives like HFI that let us go _beyond_ the security guarantees of compile-time memory safety[^12].

 [mmu]: https://en.wikipedia.org/wiki/Memory_management_unit
 [mmio]: https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O